Top 10 Worst Lifetime Original Movies

-The title might be inaccurate, because if you’re anything like me then the more terrible the movie, the more I love it…when it comes to Lifetime Original Movies.
+The title might be inaccurate, because if you’re anything like me then the more terrible the movie, the more I love it…when it comes to Lifetime Movies.
 Give me a bad soundtrack, overacting and horrible cinematography and I’m a happy camper.
+In other words, give me a Lifetime original movie.

 10. Cyber Seduction: His Secret Life

-He was a good kid who had it all…until he discovered porn.
-Or did porn discover him?
-Either way, after the porn he wasn’t such a good kid anymore.
-He became secretive and soon the porn became an addiction.
-He was addicted to porn.
-Lucky for him his porn travels led him right to the hot but fast girl at his school (that’s one heck of a social networking story, folks) who intends to deflower him.
+He was a good kid who had it all…until he discovered adult movies.
+Or did they discover him?
+Either way, after the adult films he wasn’t such a good kid anymore.
+He became secretive and soon it became an addiction.
+Lucky for him his unsavory travels led him right to the hot but fast girl at his school (that’s one heck of a social networking story, folks) who intends to deflower him.
 Does he get deflowered?
 Does he disappoint his worried mother (played by Kelly Lynch, who has played some pretty sexy roles herself)?
 Do you really care?

 9. Imaginary Playmate